 Before you enter negotiations to purchase a property, being well-researched on recent sales in the area you’re looking to buy in is one powerful way to make sure the price you’re willing to offer is reflective of fair market value.

-“Go to Domain and realestate.com.au, these sites will give you an idea of recent sales in the area.
-There are also reports available, and you can speak with your mortgage broker and local real estate agents to get a better picture.”
+Websites such as Domain and realestate.com.au can give you an idea of recent sales in the area.
+There are also reports available, and you can also speak with their mortgage broker and local real estate agents to get a better picture.

 By keeping the principles of valuation in mind, you can avoid agreeing to an inflated price, and help ensure the borrowing process brings you one step closer to securing the right property.